katlegoxoxo/weather-app/README.md

 Welcome to the Weather App project!
 This feature-rich application provides real-time weather data, forecasts, and interactive features to deliver an engaging and informative user experience.

-Whether you're a weather enthusiast, a web developer expanding your skillset, or just curious about building dynamic web applications, this project is perfect for you!

 ---